 Employer outreach and education about the talent available to them from the displaced oil and gas worker pools

 Add recruiting services specializing in transitioning displaced oil and gas workers to new industries, similar to what we did at the Aerospace Transition Unit and the Sealy Transition Center

+Trio Electric

+One way the GCWB supports key industries is through pre-apprenticeship and apprenticeship programs.
+The GCWB worked with Trio Electric LLC to develop a pre-apprenticeship program to introduce secondary school students and others to the possibilities of high-skill trades and promote them as viable career options.
+The program leveraged a variety of partners including the Gulf Coast Workforce Board and Spring Branch ISD.
+TRIO worked directly with Spring Branch ISD to offer students a two-week “boot camp” that familiarized them with the host of skilled-trades technical positions.

+As a result of their participation in the program, TRIO Electric was able to offer 40 students a summer internship with the company at $13/hour.
+Additionally, in the Fall of 2018, an additional 50 high school juniors enrolled in the program with Spring Branch ISD.
+The annual evaluation completed by the students overwhelmingly stated that the students felt prepared and felt as though they had a firm direction towards their careers.
+The program has been such a success that TRIO is replicating the pre-apprenticeship model in Austin and Grand Prairie.

 Support for Target Occupations

 Perhaps the most critical step in supporting the Board’s High-Skill, High-Growth Occupations is through the targeting process itself.
 The right occupations need to be on the list, those for which there is a shortage of workers, and that is accomplished through a thorough targeting process.